yatowoo/EPD/draft.md

 ## Reference

-1. Justin Ewigleben, and STAR Collaboration.
-"An Improved Event Plane Detector for the STAR Experiment" [Link](http://meetings.aps.org/link/BAPS.2017.APR.M13.4)
+1. Ewigleben, Justin, and EPD STAR.
+"An Improved Event Plane Detector for the STAR Experiment."
+APS Meeting Abstracts.
+2017.

 2. Yang, Chi, and STAR Collaboration.
 "The STAR beam energy scan phase II physics and upgrades."
 Nuclear Physics A 967 (2017): 800-803.